 The Republic is fundamentally about the question “What is the best life for a human being?”
 Only two choices are really considered: the life of philosophy and the life of politics.
 The life of making money is not considered at all.
-It was never considered an option for a gentleman in ancient Greece to go into business or the crafts.
+In ancient Greece, it was never considered an option for a gentleman to go into business or the crafts.
 The only truly respectable life was politics.

 But Socrates and Plato made philosophy a respectable alternative to the political life for the Athenians.
 What we find here is Socrates actually pleading the case for the philosophical life as the best way of life for a human being.

 In order to make that argument, Socrates and Plato have to argue about the nature of justice.
 The initial question in the Republic is “What is justice?”
-The Greek word for justice, dikaiosyne (δικαιοσύνη) has two meanings.
+The Greek word for justice, dikaiosune, has two meanings.
 Aristotle discusses this in his Nicomachean Ethics.
-The first sense of justice is simply what you would call political justice, justice in the political sense which has to do with treating other people properly: fair dealing with others.
+The first sense of justice is simply what you would call political justice, which has to do with treating other people properly, fair dealing with others.
 It’s an interpersonal relationship.
 Justice is governing your interpersonal relationships morally.

 But there’s a broader sense of justice that isn’t an interpersonal kind of justice but, if you will, an intrapersonal kind of justice.
 Justice is a kind of relationship that you have not with other people but with yourself.
 A good English translation of this sense of justice is righteousness.